ligato/docs/docs/user-guide/get-vpp-agent.md

 **Included in the pre-built development image:**

-- vpp-agent code with default config files including source code
+- VPP agent code with default config files including source code
 - Compatible VPP installation including source code and build artifacts
 - Development environment with all requirements to build the VPP agent and VPP
 - Tools to generate code (proto models, binary APIs)